 Don’t fudge it: How to create and stick to a budget

 Originally published: 21 November 2011.
 The Institute of Financial Planning (IFP) have released the results of a YouGov survey carried out in association with NS&I, that shows that around a quarter of people don’t create a regular financial budget.

 As our debt advisors see time and again this can be very dangerous game to play with your finances.
 And understanding your budget is the first step to taking control of your finances.

 StepChange Debt Charity find that many clients don’t have budgeting in place, and are surprised to find that they’re spending (sometimes £100s a month) more than their income allows.

-A proper budget allows you to see at a glance how much money you’ve got left to spend, after all the bills, direct debits and standing orders have gone out.
+A proper personal budget planner allows you to see at a glance how much money you’ve got left to spend, after all the bills, direct debits and standing orders have gone out.
 It also provides you with a constant reminder that you’ve only got a certain amount of money to spend on life’s little luxuries.

 But despite it being common sense to write down and keep track of how much is going out (expenditure) against how much is coming in (income), it can be difficult to find a budgeting tool, fill it in, and then stick to it.
 The will is there, but all too often there’s a receipt that gets forgotten, or that a week goes by without it being updated, and your good intentions quickly unravel.